akhodakivskiy/VimFx/documentation/api.md

 })
 ```

-This lets you piggy-back on one of the existing `f` commands by getting the same
+This lets you piggy-back on one of the existing hint commands by getting the
-hints on screen as that command, but then doing something different with the
+same hints on screen as that command, but then doing something different with
-matched hint marker.
+the matched hint marker.

 `callbackOverride` is called with an object with the following properties: